 Internal awareness initiatives

 All employees are activated as it comes to wellbeing and environment in general and the psychosocial aspects of work in particular.
 The Resilience Program is a concrete example of how people leaders and regular employees are prepared to cope with stress and uncertainty in times of change.
 Other training initiatives include work in flow, assertive communications, and dealing with aggression, mindfulness, problem solving and emotional intelligence.
 When needed, individual employees are referred to an employee assistance program or other forms of personal coaching.
 For administrative employees, a training program on PC & ergonomics is offered.
-A special training for preventing and dealing with aggression has been developed and has been rolled out in 2017 to all retail employees.
-Technicians in various risk functions receive basic safety training according to the SCC standard (Safety Checklist for Contractors) and specific safety training related to their risk activities (e.g. working at height or very high height, lifting and hosting, working near electromagnetic fields).
+Retail employees can follow a training on how to prevent and deal with aggression, while technicians in various risk functions receive basic safety training according to the SCC standard (Safety Checklist for Contractors) and specific safety training related to their risk activities (e.g. working at height or very high height, lifting and hosting, working near electromagnetic fields).

 Everything you need to know about our commitment to society and local communities.